+How to get over commitment issues?
+If you’ve found yourself looking for answers to this question, chances are that your experience in relationships is a lot different than most others.
 Finding the one and creating our own happily ever after with them is a quest that most of us embark on with zest.
 It’s, after all, considered a monumental life milestone.
-For a person with commitment issues, the dynamics of finding a life partner or staying in life-long relationships are turned on its head.
+For a person with commitment issues, the dynamics of finding a life partner or staying in life-long relationships are turned on their head.

-Let’s address these question to help figure out how to get over commitment issues.
+Let’s address these questions in consultation with psychotherapist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage & family counseling, to help you figure out how to get over commitment issues.

 What Are Commitment Issues?

-The inability to pledge yourself to another person to an extent that your lives are forever intertwined can be described as commitment issues.
+The inability to pledge yourself to another person to an extent that your lives are forever intertwined can be described as commitment issues in relationships.
 While fear of commitment is most commonly discussed in the context of romantic relationships, a person who grapples with commitment issues is likely to exhibit a lack of surety in every aspect of life too.